Adi112401/Treasure-Island-Ebook-Project/TIMainText.md

 The captain sat down to his log, and here is the beginning of the entry:

- > Alexander Smollett, master; David Livesey, ship's doctor; Abraham Gray, carpenter's mate; John Trelawney, owner; John Hunter and Richard Joyce, owner's servants, landsmen--being all that is left faithful of the ship's company--with stores for ten days at short rations, came ashore this day and flew British colours on the log-house in Treasure Island.
-Thomas Redruth, owner's servant, landsman, shot by the mutineers; James Hawkins, cabin-boy--
+<blockquote class="letter">Alexander Smollett, master; David Livesey, ship's doctor; Abraham Gray, carpenter's mate; John Trelawney, owner; John Hunter and Richard Joyce, owner's servants, landsmen--being all that is left faithful of the ship's company--with stores for ten days at short rations, came ashore this day and flew British colours on the log-house in Treasure Island.
+Thomas Redruth, owner's servant, landsman, shot by the mutineers; James Hawkins, cabin-boy--</blockquote>

 And at the same time, I was wondering over poor Jim Hawkins' fate.